provejs/express-form/README.md

 You can define your own sanitizers.

-- func (Function): Your custom sanitizer method.
+- func (Function): Your custom sync or async sanitizer method.

+Sync sanitizers should:
+- Have 3 (or less) function parameters (`value`, `source`, and `locals`).
-    - When sanitizing the input your sanitizer should return the new value.
+- When sanitizing the input your sanitizer should return a new value other then undefined.
 - If your sanitizer returns undefined the input is not changed.

-Your validator can be either sync or async.
-- Sync sanitizers have 3 (or less) function parameters (`value`, `source`, and `locals`).
+Async sanitizers should:
-- Async sanitizers have 4 function parameters (`value`, `source`, `locals`, and `next`).
+- Have 4 function parameters (`value`, `source`, `locals`, and `next`).
+- When sanitizing the input your sanitizer should return a new value (eg `next(null, newValue)`).
+- If your sanitizer returns undefined (eg `next()`) then the in put is not changed.

 ```js
 var toFoobar = function(value, source, locals) {